 Core Architecture

-Vega Backend is structured as a set of cooperating processes, each with a narrow responsibility.
-Understanding how they fit together makes it much easier to debug issues, extend behavior, or deploy the system.
+Vega Backend is structured as a set of cooperating processes built on a hexagonal (ports-and-adapters) architecture.
+Understanding the layers and how the processes fit together makes it much easier to debug issues, extend behavior, or deploy the system.

 The big picture